AKRGames/AlterTrack-archive/archive/tweets/EverySingleAlterTrackTweetEver.md

 -> [link to tweet](https://twitter.com/DanDevDream/status/1465218346731941888) <-
 ___
-Between 2:19 PM and 9:19 PM COT (UTC-5), he presented the first design for AlterTrack Sky.
+Between 2:19 PM and 9:19 PM, he presented the first design for AlterTrack Sky.
 > Here I go with a design for a character that isn't BF or GF.<br>
 I hope don't get problems with the inclusion of Sky in this AU (and the history itself)<br>
 For now you don't want to know what she have in her pocket<br>